CS234319/safot/Material/Tutorials/ocaml/introduction.md

-functor     if          in          include     inherit land        lazy        let         lor         lsl lxor        match       method      mod         module new         nonrec      object      of          open private     rec         sig         struct      then true        try         type        val         virtual while       with        class       end         function initializer lsr         mutable     or          to when
+functor     if          in          include     inherit land        lazy        let         lor         lsl lxor        match       method      mod         module new         when        object      of          open private     rec         sig         struct      then true        try         type        val         virtual while       with        class       end         function initializer lsr         mutable     or          to
 ```

 ---